Monday, September 19, 2022

 IMOCA 2024

-- So, with your indulgence for my own derivatives, having not submitted some of them in questions to the Class Rules main body; I submit this study.
+- So, with your indulgence for my own derivatives, having not submitted some of them in question to the Class Rules main body, I submit this study.

-- As usual, for competitive sailboats Designs, I start with different 3Ds Models, analyzing the shapes in space.
+- As usual, for competitive sailboat Designs, I start with different 3D Models, analyzing the shapes in space.
 With controlling points being the main object of attention.
-You have to stroll down to see models from 2019 to 2023 leading to the 2024 event on top of this dissertation.
+You have to stroll down to see models from 2019 to 2023, leading to the 2024 event on top of this dissertation.

 .
-I have to make clear that I followed in some instances, the evolution in reality, for what I have been made aware by publication; social media; comments and research.
+I have to make clear that I followed in some instances the evolution in reality, as I have been made aware by publication, social media, comments, and research.

 -TYD#22.
 YEAR 2022